 1) Organize your thoughts before you start composing the email.

 3) Use the email program’s ‘Important’ flag to signal a critical communication- but again, be judicious in your decision as to what constitutes important.
-For example, if the testing cannot continue due to some error and all the teams need to know about it – mark the email important.
+For example, if the testing cannot continue due to some error and all the teams need to know about it – mark the email as being important.

 4) Define the intent of the email clearly.
 There are 3 basic reasons for an email